pinterest/ktlint/README.md

 - `argument-list-wrapping`: Argument list wrapping
 - `chain-wrapping`: When wrapping chained calls `.`, `?.` and `?:` should be placed on the next line
 - `comment-spacing`: The end of line comment sign `//` should be preceded and followed by exactly a space
+- `enum-entry-name-case`: Enum entry names should be uppercase underscore-separated names
 - `filename`: Files containing only one toplevel domain should be named according to that element.
 - `final-newline`: Newline at the end of each file (enabled by default) (set `insert_final_newline=false` in .editorconfig to disable (see [EditorConfig](#editorconfig) section for more)).